2060 Chiron: Orbit

 Chiron attracted considerable interest because it was the first object discovered in such an orbit, well outside the asteroid belt.
 Chiron is classified as a centaur, the first of a class of objects orbiting between the outer planets.
 Chiron is a Saturn–Uranus object because its perihelion lies in Saturn's zone of control and its aphelion lies in that of Uranus.
 Centaurs are not in stable orbits and will be removed by gravitational perturbation by the giant planets over a period of millions of years, moving to different orbits or leaving the Solar System altogether.
-Chiron is probably from the Kuiper belt and will probably become a short-period comet in about a million years.
+Chiron likely comes from the Kuiper belt and will probably become a short-period comet in about a million years.
 Chiron came to perihelion (closest point to the Sun) in 1996 and aphelion in May 2021.

 Physical characteristics

 Spectral type

 The visible and near-infrared spectrum of Chiron is neutral, and is similar to that of C-type asteroids and the nucleus of Halley's Comet.
 The near-infrared spectrum of Chiron shows absence of water ice.
+The infrared spectrum, however, from 0.97 to 5.27 μm, as revealed by the James Webb Space Telescope reveals the presence of gas in the coma and a diverse inventory of ices, on the surface or in the coma.
+Absorption bands of carbon dioxide, carbon monoxide, ethane, propane, and acetylene were detected, together with water ice in its amorphous state.
+In addition, irradiation byproducts of methane, carbon dioxide, and carbon monoxide were detected under both reducing (e.g., ethane) and oxidizing (e.g., CO3) conditions; however, complex carbon-bearing molecules resulting from the combined irradiation of –CH– and –CO– groups (such as H2CO, CH3CHO, or CH3COOH) were not observed, which may indicate a physical or temporal segregation of the methane and carbon dioxide reservoirs.
+A key finding was the detection of fluorescent methane emissions, providing the first evidence of a gas coma rich in this compound.
+Gaseous carbon dioxide emission was also identified in the fundamental stretching band at 4.27 μm.
+The authors argue that the presence of methane emission is the first proof of the desorption of methane due to a density phase transition of amorphous water ice at low temperature (61 K) previously studied in the laboratory.